wil93/mailipy/README.md

 ## Running a local version of Mailipy

-1. Make sure you have [pipenv](https://pipenv.pypa.io/) installed in your system.
+1. Make sure you have [poetry](https://python-poetry.org/) installed in your system.
-2. Run `pipenv install` followed by `pipenv shell` from the root of the source directory.
+2. Run `poetry install` followed by `poetry shell` from the root of the source directory.
-3. Install by running `python setup.py install` from the root of the source directory.
 4. Now you can run `mailipy-gen` and `mailipy-send`, and these will include your local changes.
-You can verify that you're running a different binary than the one installed with `pip` by running `which mailipy-gen`: the command will return the full path of the binary you're using.
+You can verify that you're running a different binary than the globally installed one by running `which mailipy-gen`: the command will return the full path of the binary you're using.

 ## Running tests

-After installing with `pipenv install` and entering the `pipenv shell`, run the
+After installing with `poetry install` and entering the `poetry shell`, run the
 following:

     $ pytest